boylea/devops-talk/practicioners-devops.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Rowing_Eights_Collegiate.png/800px-Rowing_Eights_Collegiate.png)

 ^ Communities of practice
 ^ The commons : we get this right, sometimes.
-While we've standardized on kafka and some wrapper libraries around that, we've all implemented
+We've standardized on kafka and have some well-maintained libraries associated with our usage patterns around it.
+However, there are other libraries that are less well maintained and have no clear owner.
+This can cause issues when bug fixes need to be made, or when there is disagreement about the direction of where the code should go.
+I would try to avoid this state of having owner-less software.

-^ example}
+^ example
 <!-- https://pixabay.com/photos/business-cargo-containers-crate-1845350/ -->
 <!-- https://commons.wikimedia.org/wiki/File:Rowing_Eights_Collegiate.png -->